Search: 19163 results

 Exact Match

-And Baruch the son of Neriah did according to all that Jeremiah the prophet commanded him, reading in the book the words of the LORD in the LORD'S house.
+And Baruch the son of Neriah did all that Jeremiah the prophet instructed him, to read aloud from the scroll the words of Yahweh [in] the temple of Yahweh.

 At that time Baruch went into the temple of the Lord.
 He stood in the entrance of the room of Gemariah the son of Shaphan who had been the royal secretary.
 That room was in the upper court near the entrance of the New Gate.
 There, where all the people could hear him, he read from the scroll what Jeremiah had said.